-The next Solo Stove accessory on the list is the Shield.
+The next Solo Stove accessory on the list is the Shield (click to check price).
 It’s a screen that goes on top of the Solo Stove to protect you and your outdoor furniture from when the fire pops.
 It’s a neat design because the top part comes off and then you have an open fire to roast marshmallows.
 There are even 4 grooves in the top to rest your marshmallow sticks to make it easier.
 If you have small kids or expensive outdoor furniture, this accessory is worth it.
 If you’re just using your Solo Stove to take camping, you can skip this one.

 This is an essential accessory unless you plan on just using your Solo Stove on dirt or camping.

 The Solo Stove has a cooking system (click to check price) that is a two piece design.
 There’s a hub and then different cooking surfaces you can put on it.
 The 3 cooking surface options are below.

 These are by no means essential accessories for the Solo Stove, but they are fun to have to allow you to cook on it.

 If you want to make the Solo Stove fire pit a more permanent fixture in your backyard, the Surround (click to check price) is a great accessory.
 It gives you a place to rest drinks and food, all while protecting kids and dogs from getting too close to the fire pit.
 While not essential to enjoy your Solo Stove, it takes your fire pit to the next level.

 Other Solo Stove Accessories

 These accessories are other items that Solo Stove sells, but aren’t really functional to the fire pit itself.